Business Funding/Restaurants & Food Service

 Cover (number of guests served), check average, table turn, average ticket, food cost percentage, labor cost percentage, prime cost (food + labor), COGS, BOH (back of house), FOH (front of house), 86 (item out of stock), POS, ABC license, mise en place, plate cost, menu engineering, service charge, gratuity pool, walk-in (refrigeration), reach-in, four-top, eight-top, comp (complimentary item), VOID, reservation system, KDS (kitchen display system), online ordering, third-party delivery (3PD), commissary, ghost kitchen, dark kitchen

-Restaurants & Food Service Funding by Location
+Nationwide Restaurants & Food Service Funding

 Frequently Asked Questions